Here is where to park in Charleston - Parking in Charleston is rather easy if you know where to look.

 Some restaurants offer parking for their guests but you won't be able to stay there for the full day.

-You may get lucky and snag one of the few unlimited free parking spots on the Battery, but these are often gone by early in the day and are so few its often not worth the risk of planning to park here.
+But, these are often occupied by early in the day and are so few that it's often not worth the risk of planning to park here.

 Visitor Center Parking

-The best place to park is the Visitor Center at 375 Meeting Street as a central location with many public transportation options.
+The best place to park is the Visitor Center at 375 Meeting Street a central location with many public transportation options.

-Parking near our Tour Starting Points
+Parking Near Our Tour Starting Points

 Historic Charleston & Charleston Civil War & Charleston Architecture